Valaa-Technologies/valaa-vault/README.md

 When doing so the authority sends the new event to all other clients who were registered to the content, thus completing the circle.

-Everything that happens or is created in ValaaSpace is created using this cycle.
-Zero, the primary ValaaSpace content editor, is merely another Valaa application rendered by Inspire and has indeed been primarily developed using itself (after a brief bootstrapping phase).
+Everything that happens or is created in valospace is created using this cycle.
+Zero, the primary valospace content editor, is merely another ValOS application rendered by Inspire and has indeed been primarily developed using itself (after a brief bootstrapping phase).

 ### Backend authorities can be simple